The openSUSE release team is taking care of building and releasing of all openSUSE distributions. It keeps an eye on

 - Max Lin openSUSE Release Engineer

 What do we do

-We are trying to document our processes for various tasks we are doing when maintaining openSUSE:Factory, or when preparing release of next openSUSE version.
+We are trying to document our processes for various tasks we are following when maintaining openSUSE:Factory.

 How to help